lohedges/proof-webui/app/label/raw_micrographs/README.md

 (This assumed that you are in the `app` directory.)

-The script will be run automatically if user the Docker version of the labelling app.
+The script will be run automatically if using the Docker version of the labelling app.